maybebored/udacity-fsnd-logs-analysis/README.md

 3. **Download the VM Configuration**

-    Fork and clone the  [Fullstack Nanodegree VM Repo](https://github.com/udacity/fullstack-nanodegree-vm) repository.
+    Fork and clone the  [Fullstack Nanodegree VM Repo](https://github.com/udacity/fullstack-nanodegree-vm).
 Open up your terminal and then `cd` into the directory.
 Inside, you will find another directory called **vagrant**.
 Change directory to the **vagrant** directory.

     [*How to Fork a Repository*](https://help.github.com/articles/fork-a-repo/)

 4. **Start the virtual machine**